Is It Safe for Me to Exercise?

 Sit on a leg-press machine with your back and head against the support and your feet flat on the foot plate.
 Adjust the seat back so it’s comfortable.
 Slowly push the plate away from you until your legs are extended.
 Bend your knees and return to your starting position.
 Do three sets of 10-15 reps.
 (Ask a gym staff member for help the first time you do this.)

 Exercise should never cause pain or make it worse.
 Remember: Muscle soreness after a hard workout is normal.
 But sharp, shooting, or sudden pain in the muscles or joints means you should stop and check with your doctor.

 Gentle is good.
-So, skip high-impact activities such as running or intense aerobics.
+So skip high-impact activities such as running or intense aerobics.
 Notice what feels right for you.
 For example, some people love elliptical machines, but others don’t.
-Swimming, jogging in water, or water aerobics are perfect.
-Your body in water weighs one-sixth of what it does on land.
+Swimming, jogging in water, or water aerobics are often great!
+Double-check with your doctor about your exercise plan.